 And it’s not just breaches that constitute regulatory non-compliance.

-The benefits of IDaaS do not only represent cybersecurity team priorities – they also cover usability and customer experience priorities, which could fall under many departments’ jurisdiction – such as marketing.
+The benefits of IDaaS do not only represent cybersecurity team priorities – they also cover usability (UX) and customer experience priorities, which could fall under many departments’ jurisdiction – such as marketing.

-IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, SW-Federation).
+IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, WS-Federation).
 Plus, the standards and their implementations are constantly evolving.
 This represents considerable cost to the organisation trying to keep up.

 If you’re wondering whether your organisation could build an IAM solution in house, or whether it would be better to buy an IDaaS solution from a provider, check out this free white paper to help you decide – Build vs. Buy: IAM.

-Choosing an IDaaS provider
+Choosing an IDaaS Provider

 Compared to building in-house IAM, IDaaS can greatly reduce your organisation’s Capex and Opex investments.
 It will also reduce development time and time it takes to get an application to market.
 Finally, it will also reduce your risk; getting identity wrong comes with severe brand damage and regulatory penalties.